rcalixte/wayland-book/src/introduction/high-level-design.md

 applications, and the role of the **Wayland compositor** is to dispatch input events to the appropriate **Wayland client** and to display their windows in their appropriate place on your outputs.
-The process of bringing together all of your application windows for display on an output is called *compositing* - and thus we call the software which does this the *compositor*.
+The process of bringing together all of your application windows for display on an output is called *compositing* &mdash; and thus we call the software which does this the *compositor*.

 ## In practice

 There are many distinct software components in desktop ecosystem.
 There are tools like Mesa for rendering (and each of its drivers), the Linux KMS/DRM subsystem, buffer allocation with GBM, the userspace libdrm library, libinput and evdev, and much more still.
-Don't worry - expertise with most of these systems is not required for understanding Wayland, and in any case are largely beyond the scope of this book.
+Don't worry &mdash; expertise with most of these systems is not required for understanding Wayland, and in any case are largely beyond the scope of this book.
 In fact, the Wayland protocol is quite conservative and abstract, and a Wayland-based desktop could easily be built &